Methamphetamine addiction

 • always thinking about it.

-If you’re not sure, test your drug use(external link).
+If you’re not sure, test your drug use(external link) and learn more about when to find help for your drug use(external link).

-Addiction gets worse over time, so if you notice the signs early, it's easier to stop then.
-The longer you are addicted the harder it is to break free.
+Addiction gets worse over time, so if you notice the signs early, it's easier to stop at that point.
+The longer you're addicted, the harder it is to break free.
 Addiction can be treated with:

 No single treatment will work for everyone first time.
-You can talk to your doctor or other health professional to make a treatment plan that suits you.
+You can talk to your doctor or other healthcare provider to make a treatment plan that suits you.
 Relapse is to be expected.
-Have a realistic plan that provides ongoing help for you and your family will help you avoid and/or get through relapses.
+Having a realistic plan that provides ongoing help for you and your family will help you avoid and/or get through relapses.

 There are a lot of different things that will affect how long and intense your withdrawal will be.
 They include: